-The School can suggest comfortable and centrally located office accommodation, arrange membership of the library and provide relevant resources, such as a computer, email and telephone access.
+The College can suggest comfortable and centrally located office accommodation, arrange membership of the library and provide relevant resources, such as a computer, email and telephone access.
 The University may also be able to provide help with finding accommodation in Adelaide.

-Visiting Scholars will be expected to take part in School research activities, give a research seminar to staff and postgraduate students and acknowledge Flinders University in any publications that result from their time with us.
+Visiting Scholars will be expected to take part in College research activities, give a research seminar to staff and postgraduate students and acknowledge Flinders University in any publications that result from their time with us.

 Where Scholars have the equivalent of Australian full Professorial status at their home institution, they will be granted Visiting Professor status.